phredreeq/tcp-ip-traffic-analysis/README.md

-# 🔗 TCP/IP Traffic Analysis Using Wireshark
+# TCP/IP Traffic Analysis Using Wireshark
 ## Capturing and Analyzing Real TCP Handshakes

 ---

-## 📌 Overview
+## Overview
 Understanding TCP/IP is fundamental to SOC analysis.
-Every attack — brute force, port scanning, session hijacking — uses TCP/IP.
+Every attack(brute force, port scanning, session hijacking) uses TCP/IP.
 This project captures and analyzes real TCP handshakes between Kali Linux and a live server to demonstrate how connections are established and what analysts look for in traffic.

 ---

-## 🎯 Objectives
+## Objectives
 - Generate real TCP traffic using curl
 - Capture live TCP handshakes in Wireshark
 - Identify and analyze SYN, SYN-ACK and ACK packets